mricon/b4/docs/maintainer/am-shazam.rst

   By default, b4 will cache the retrieved threads for about 10 minutes.
   This lets you force b4 to ignore cache and retrieve the latest results.

-``-o OUTDIR, --outdir OUTDIR``
-  Instead of writing the .mbox file to the current directory, write it to this location instead.
-You can also pass a path to an existing mbox or maildir location to have the results appended to that mailbox instead (see also the ``-f`` flag below).

-  When ``-`` is specified, the output is dumped to stdout.

-``-c, --check-newer-revisions``
-  When retrieving patch series, check if a newer revision is available.
-  For example, if you are trying to retrieve a series titled ``[PATCH v2 0/3]``, b4 will use a number of mechanisms to check if a ``v3`` or later revision is also available and will add these results to the retrieved thread.

-``-n WANTNAME, --mbox-name WANTNAME``
-  By default, the resulting mailbox file will use the message-id as the basis for its filename.
-This option lets you override this behaviour.

 ``-v WANTVER, --use-version WANTVER``
   If a thread (or threads, when used with ``-c``) contains multiple